LLNL/scr/doc/rst/users/config.rst

      - Set to a non-negative integer to specify the maximum number of checkpoints SCR should keep in cache.
 SCR will delete the oldest checkpoint from cache before saving another in order to keep the total count below this limit.
+   * - :code:`SCR_CACHE_BYPASS`
+     - N/A
+     - When bypass is enabled, data files are directly read from and written to the parallel file system, thus bypassing the cache.
+Even in bypass mode, internal SCR metadata corresponding to the dataset is still kept in cache.
+       Bypass mode is enabled by default, unless one has specified a checkpoint descriptor or set one of :code:`SCR_GROUP`, :code:`SCR_COPY_TYPE`, :code:`SCR_CACHE_BASE`, :code:`SCR_CACHE_SIZE`, or :code:`SCR_SET_SIZE`.
    * - :code:`SCR_SET_SIZE`
      - 8
      - Specify the minimum number of processes to include in an XOR set.